joelcpinheiro/docker_wpmultisite/README.md

 git clone https://github.com/joelcpinheiro/docker_wpmultisite.git
 ```

+2. On docker-compose.yaml file, update the environment parameters of wordpress and db container by one of your preference;

-2. Execute the command to start the environment:
+3. Execute the command to start the environment:

 ```sh
 docker-compose up -d